 Teens can get involved in such things as doing research for a major family purchase and creating a budget for things like clothing purchases.
 It’s also a good time to get them involved in learning investment skills and lifelong skills such as opening an account with the electric company, evaluating a rental agreement, and the difference between buying and leasing a car.

 As a member of R.I.A.
 Federal Credit Union, you can take advantage of the GreenPath program, a free financial education and counseling program.
 GreenPath counselors are available Monday through Thursday 8 a.m. to 10 p.m.
 (EST), Friday 8 a.m. to 7 p.m. and Saturday from 9 a.m. to 6 p.m.
-To use this new service, simply call 1-877-337-3399 or visit them on the web at www.greenpathref.com.
+To use this new service, simply call 1-877-337-3399 or visit GreenPath the web.